-"Microsoft Protected Your Computer" is a notification that is displayed on a website of technical support scam.
-This page is disguised as official Windows Support website, however, the actual Microsoft company has nothing do to with it.
-The main purpose of this scam is to trick people into calling scammers who seek to extract money from unsuspecting people.
-We strongly recommend to ignore this scam and not to call the provided number.
+"Microsoft Protected Your Computer" is a notification that is displayed on the website of a technical support scam.
+This web page is disguised as an official Windows Support website, however, Microsoft has nothing do to with it.
+The main purpose of this scam is to trick people into calling scammers who seek to extort money from unsuspecting people.
+We strongly recommend that you ignore this scam and do not call the number provided.

-According to this scam website, it has detected spyware which caused the error named "0x80092ee9".
+According to this scam website, it has detected spyware, which caused error "0x80092ee9".
 Visitors are encouraged to call the "+1-833-292-5292" number immediately, otherwise the detected malicious software will cause further damage.
-It is stated that some information such as passwords, credit card details and other sensitive details are already stolen.
-Also, visitors are informed that their computers got infected because "System Activation KEY" (supposedly Windows activation key) has expired.
-Basically, this tech support scam is designed to trick people into calling scammers as soon as possible.
-Typically, people who call them are pushed to purchase some software or use their remote technical services.
-In one way or another, their main goal is to extract money.
-Websites of this kind should never be trusted, if a browser opens them, they should be closed and never reopened.
-This particular website is designed to cause high CPU usage, which means it freezes a browser and the whole operating system.
-In order to stop it, it is required to end browser's process through the Task Manager.
-It is worth mentioning that restoring the previously closed session will open the same website and cause system crash again.
+It is stated that some information such as passwords, credit card details, and other sensitive details are already stolen.
+Visitors are also informed that their computers were infected since the "System Activation KEY" (supposedly, Windows activation key) expired.
+This tech support scam essentially tricks people into calling scammers immediately.
+Typically, people who call them are encouraged to purchase software or use their remote 'technical services'.
+Their main goal is to extort money from innocent people.
+Websites of this kind should never be trusted - if your browser opens them, they should be closed and never reopened.
+This particular website causes high CPU usage and freezes the browser and entire operating system.
+To stop this, you must end the browser process through Task Manager.
+Restoring the previously closed session opens the same website and causes the system to crash again.

 Typically, people do not visit such websites intentionally.
-Quite often they get opened by a potentially unwanted application (PUA) that is installed on operating system and/or browser.
-In most cases these apps are designed not only to open shady pages, but to collect browsing data and/or display ads as well.
-Most PUAs collect details such as user's IP addresses, geolocations, URLs of visited websites, entered search queries, and so on.
-Their developers usually share them with third parties who misuse it to generate revenue.
-Sometimes gathered details include personal, sensitive information.
-Furthermore, there are many PUAs that are designed to display coupons, banners, surveys, pop-ups and other intrusive ads that, if clicked, open shady websites or run scripts that download or even install unwanted software.
+They are usually opened by potentially unwanted applications (PUAs) installed on the operating system and/or browser.
+In most cases, these apps are designed to open dubious web pages, collect browsing data, and display ads.
+Most PUAs collect details such as users' IP addresses, geolocations, URLs of visited websites, entered search queries, and so on.
+Developers share them with third parties who misuse private data to generate revenue.
+Gathered details sometimes include personal, sensitive information.
+Furthermore, many PUAs display coupons, banners, surveys, pop-ups and other intrusive ads.
+If clicked, these open dubious websites or run scripts that download or even install unwanted software.

 |Name||"Microsoft Protected Your Computer" tech support scam|